pbfreak422/jekyll-now/_posts/2015-2-22-goldiblocks.md

 =>"pissed"
 ```

-The bears search around for the person who broke into their home, when...
+The bears searched around for the person who broke into their home, when...

 ``` ruby
 papa.find_intruder(goldie)